VoltRipper

 Electric dirt bike laws, state by state

-The gap between states is huge: Tennessee, for instance, is one of the friendlier states — it will title a converted bike with basic equipment and an inspection — while California's SB-586 bars street conversion outright, Oregon explicitly says off-road motorcycles cannot be converted to street legal, Nevada and Utah (under a new 2026 e-motorcycle law) are actively cracking down on illegal street riding, New Jersey registers even off-road dirt bikes, and Virginia is a DMV-titling/local-exception state rather than a clean light-kit conversion.
-Don't see your state yet?
-The full legality index is expanding; the national rule holds everywhere — as sold, these are off-road machines, not street-legal.
+Even inside a tier the details vary enormously: Tennessee will title a converted bike with basic equipment and an inspection, while California's SB-586 bars street conversion outright, Oregon explicitly says off-road motorcycles cannot be converted to street legal, and Nevada and Utah (under a new 2026 e-motorcycle law) are actively cracking down on illegal street riding.
+Find yours in the full legality index, each with its own sourced breakdown and status graphic.
+The national rule holds everywhere — as sold, these are off-road machines, not street-legal.

 Where you can legally ride